 As digital advances transform business operations and go-to-market models, organizations will feel the pressure to hire employees that have the right “digital skills.”
 Digital skills are defined as the ability to develop, implement and use digital technologies in the workplace.

 However, these skills are not confined to IT and technical roles.

 Organizations need people who can use digital technology to capitalize on emerging opportunities and investments.
 As a result, digital skills are in demand across sectors and within roles that traditionally did not require them; for example, the farm-equipment manufacturer that now requires software developers to build tractors with artificial intelligence features that adjust to weather conditions.

-Thomas Handcock, HR practice leader with CEB, now Gartner, observes that the convergence of demand across industries places a huge amount of pressure on an already stressed talent pool.
+Thomas Handcock, HR practice leader with Gartner observes that the convergence of demand across industries places a huge amount of pressure on an already stressed talent pool.

 Heads of recruiting can no longer rely on the traditional service-delivery model to support the digital transformation of the company.
 Instead, they must take a more labor-market-centric view of the recruitment process by understanding what skill gaps will appear over the next three to five years, and how they can fill them now.

 Understand and confront brand misperception